 Other experts believe that CFS is the result of an imbalance in the autonomic nervous system.
 This theory is also unproven.
 As such, the cause of CFS remains a mystery.

-Getting Service Connection From Chronic Fatigue Syndrome
+Service-Connect Your Chronic Fatigue Syndrome

 - You need to have a diagnosis of CFS from a qualified medical professional.